 Because mixing alcohol and Mobic can increase your risk of bleeding in your stomach and intestines, it is essential to be aware of bleeding symptoms, including:

 - Particles that look like coffee grounds in your vomit

 As Mobic and alcohol can increase your risk of gastritis, it is also important to be aware of gastritis symptoms like:

 - Nausea or vomiting

-If you or a loved one struggle with alcohol addiction, a compassionate team of medical professionals at The Recovery Village can help.
+If you or a loved one struggle with alcohol addiction, a compassionate team of medical professionals at The Recovery Village Drug and Alcohol Rehab can help.
 We offer many different addiction treatment options to help you lead a healthier life.
 Contact us today for more information on how to lead a life free from drinking.